metavouch/web-app/README.md

 # Commit changes (preferrably use the issue title)
 (ꖛ2) $ git commit -m "update index.html with wireframe data"

-# Merge your changes to the main branch
+# Push your changes and create a pull request
-(ꖛ2) $ git checkout main
-(main) $ git merge "#2"

-# Pull once again to make sure nobody pushed conflicting code
-(main) $ git pull

-# Once any conflics are resolved, or you get "Already up to date", push to the repo
+# (if you just do git push, it will show you this command)
-(main) $ git push
+(ꖛ2) $ git push --set-upstream origin #2
 ```

 ## Structure